facebook/zstd/zstd_compression_format.md

 | prefix codes     | N/A | 0000| 0001| 001 | 01  |   1  |

-#### Literals bitstreams
+#### The content of Huffman-compressed literal stream

 ##### Bitstreams sizes

-As seen in a previous paragraph, there are 2 flavors of Huffman-compressed literals : single stream, and 4-streams.
+As seen in a previous paragraph, there are 2 types of Huffman-compressed literals : a single stream and 4 streams.

-4-streams is useful for CPU with multiple execution units and out-of-order operations.
+Encoding using 4 streams is useful for CPU with multiple execution units and out-of-order operations.
 Since each stream can be decoded independently, it's possible to decode them up to 4x faster than a single stream, presuming the CPU has enough parallelism available.

 For single stream, header provides both the compressed and regenerated size.
-For 4-streams though,
+For 4 streams though,
 header only provides compressed and regenerated size of all 4 streams combined.
 In order to properly decode the 4 streams, it's necessary to know the compressed and regenerated size of each stream.